sleepymurph/template_latex_article/README.md

 Or you can use a different font by editing the `packages.tex` file.
 The font packages are near the top.

-### The "final" option

-This template is set up to obey the `final` option in the `\documentclass`.
-There are many draft-only notes, annotations, and even sections that will disappear when `final` is added.

-I even define a several custom macros for draft-only (non-`final`) content.
-See `macros-general.tex` for their definitions and `doc-content-example.tex` for examples of their use.

 ### US English, A4 paper